Desmond Kuek: SMRT Corporation Limited (2012–2018)

 Working in partnership with LTA, three of the six projects were completed under Kuek's watch.
 These are the projects to renew the sleepers and power rails, and the re-signalling effort.
 A project with Otis Elevator Company to renew NSEWL escalators throughout the network began in August 2016 and is expected to be completed in the early 2020s.

 In his review of Kuek's tenure, the Straits Times Senior Transport Correspondent Christopher Tan noted that Kuek led SMRT "during what was probably its most tumultuous period".

 Tan wrote: "But even though his tenure was marred by incidents such as track deaths and tunnel flooding, he was part of the team – along with SMRT Trains chief Lee Ling Wee – which rebuilt the reliability of the North-South and East-West lines.
 As of the end of March this year, the North-South Line clocked an average of 604,000 train-km before a delay lasting more than five minutes; for the East-West Line, the figure was 272,000 train-km.
 These were some 10 times better than the lines' performance in 2011.
 The number of major breakdowns – those lasting more than 30 minutes – on Singapore's two oldest lines has also decreased to just one in the first quarter.
 At their worst, the two lines chalked up nearly one such breakdown each month.
 The Circle Line, which is likewise operated by SMRT, also posted a tenfold improvement in reliability over the same period to 1.8 million train-km between delays."

-In a press statement on 18 April 2018, SMRT announced that former CDF Neo will replace Kuek as group CEO from 1 August.

-Genium & Co (2018–present)
+Genium & Co (2018 to 2022)

 On 24 November 2018, the Straits Times reported that Kuek had founded a leadership consultancy called Genium & Co.
 The company is helmed by two former SAF officers, Fred Tan and Ang Yau Choon, who serve as managing directors.
 Tan headed the Singapore Armed Forces' Centre for Leadership Development while Ang served as commander of the SAF Commando Training Institute.
 Genium's principal activities are in organisational transformation, strategy execution, crisis leadership, experiential learning and performance excellence.